You should read this important document carefully when considering buying financial products.

 TOTAL | 1.7% | £4,250 |

 To this you will need to add our ongoing charges, which are set out earlier.
-We haven’t added them here, because of the flexibility you have in how you pay us.
+We haven’t added them here because of the flexibility in how you pay us.

 It is our intention to always provide the highest quality level of advice and service.

-If you feel you need to make a complaint we are committed to dealing with it effectively and fairly in accordance with the FCA’s complaint handling rules and guidance.
+However, if you feel you need to make a complaint, we are committed to dealing with it effectively and fairly in accordance with the FCA’s complaint handling rules and guidance.
+A copy of our Complaints Policy is available on our website, or you can request a copy to be emailed to you.

 In the first instance, please contact us: